astronomer/astro-blog/posts/our-unique-path-to-raising-2m-seed-in-the-midwest.md

 Next came Kyle Wild, CEO of [Keen.io](https://keen.io/) and one of Morris’s top portfolio companies.
 Kyle was a huge win for us as we were building the new version of USERcycle to sit directly on top of Keen.
 He also brought some coastal validation to our vision and fledgling team.

 With Kyle and Morris in, Tim convinced several of his former Cladwell investors and some new folks to jump on the bandwagon, including [dunnhumby](https://www.dunnhumby.com/)’s managing director Andy Hill and [Modulus](https://modulus.io/) co-founder Charlie Key.
 Ask any founders: getting these early investors are the hardest, not just because the company is so early, but because you are putting your friends' and family’s money on the line!
-Locking those in gave us reason to clebrate.
+Locking those in gave us reason to celebrate.

 ![giphy_12.gif](../assets/giphy_12.gif)